Muhammad-Raafe/shopping-cart/README.md

 # expense-tracker
-A simple expense tracker built in python to practice functions, loops, and data structures.
+A simple shopping cart system built in python to practice functions, loops, and dictionaries.

+Features:
+- Add items
+- View all items
+- Total Calculation
+- Remove item